Vento09/Appfox/README.md

   Firefox profile save your accounts in different folders.
 So every time you create a new app you have to connect with your account again.

 * **I used space to create a app.
-What should I have to do?
+What should I have to do?**

   First, don't it again!
-This app is simple and I don't know how configure space.
+This app is simple and I don't know how configure to show space.
 Just delete the app using the archive delete.sh